 Harbor Branch is internationally known for its research in marine science, biomedical marine research, aquaculture, and ocean engineering.
 Harbor Branch borders Indian River Lagoon, the estuary with the highest diversity in the U.S. The proximity of the lagoon facilitates activities such as seining, sieving, snorkeling, and boat trips, that provide students exposure to a variety of local and coastal habitats, including seagrass meadows, mangrove forests, salt marshes, intertidal mudflats, sandy shores, beach communities, and nearshore reefs.
 Other habitats, including the Florida Everglades and the Florida Keys reef tract, are less than half a day’s drive.

 While the program is designed for a complete semester experience, students may register for individual courses.
 The recommended program consists of three core courses (12 credits) and one elective course (3 or 4 credits).
-The Oceanographic Experience for Undergraduates is also highly recommended (2 credits).
+Ocean Discovery, an oceanographic experience for undergraduates, is also highly recommended (3 credits).

 OCB 4032, OCB 4032L Marine Biodiversity (3 credit lecture and 1 credit lab) - An overview of the diversity of marine microbes, algae, plants, and animals, with emphasis on the marine biota of Florida.
 Field trips to local habitats complement lecture and labs.
 Two lectures per week and 6 hours of lab every 2 weeks.
 Lecture: Monday and Thursday 9:00-10:20; Lab: alternating Wednesdays, 9:00-12:00, 1:00-4:00.
 (Hanisak et al.)